Tag: black garden

 Seeds in the Wind: Atlanta

 This morning’s family media club discussion focused on a special episode of High on the Hog, “Defiance”, that features my hometown of Atlanta.
+Public history is always personal history.
+In this case, the episode highlighted places and people near and dear to my heart: the

 My Cup of Tea (Sea Buckthorn Fever)